seam-xyz/Miniapp-Builder/README.md

 # Q&A
 - My block needs a dependency.
 How should I include it?
-    - Add your new package using `yarn add`, and the main Seam application will bundle it when your block is accepted
+    - Add your new package using `yarn add`, and the main Seam application will bundle it when your block is accepted.
+Please don't add any extra UI libraries, as those can be very large, slowing down the entire Seam site.
 - My block needs an external API key.
 How do I make it work?
     - The unfortunate reality of our current walled garden internet is that much of it is gated behind API keys.
 Use `process.env` in your local development to insert an API key, and on block submission we'll work with you to see if it makes sense for Seam to apply for a global API key for the service you want to make a block for.
 - I found a bug, and something is not working.
 How do I fix it?